Civic Leadership Program

 You will complete a community engagement experience (direct service or community-based internship) which fits your interest, skills, and schedule.
-Student are expected to spend at least 60 hours on this experience and will receive at least $800 in support of their work.
-You may either develop your own experience in partnership with a community organization or apply for an existing program or internship (which may require a greater time commitment and provide greater funding).
+You are expected to spend at least 60 hours on this experience and will receive at least $800 in support of your work.
+You may either develop your own experience in partnership with a community organization, or apply for an existing program or internship (which may require a greater time commitment and provide greater funding).

 Fall: Community Engagement on Campus (1 credit course)Tuesdays 4-4:50

 Together we will investigate the role of college students and higher education in community change.
 In what forms have campuses engaged with the processes of community change?
 What are the opportunities and limitations of community engagement on college campuses?
 You will select and complete a community-engaged project focused on a particular social issue or community organization as part of the course.

-After completing the Spring-Summer-Fall cycle, as upperclassmen in the Civic Leadership Program students will:
+After completing the Spring-Summer-Fall cycle, upperclass students in the Civic Leadership Program will:

 - Engage in sustained community partnerships developed either independently or through existing W&M programs and student organizations (such as Branch Out Alternative Breaks, CKI, Williamsburg Engagement, etc.)

 - Participate in least three enrichment sessions per semester such as attending/presenting at the Active Citizens Conference, career & community advising, mentoring conversations with underclassmen, etc.

-- Serve in leadership and advisory roles for The Office of Community Engagement including serving on grant and award review committees, leading student service teams for one-day or weekly programs, represent OCE at campus and community events, etc.
+- Serve in leadership and advisory roles for the Office of Community Engagement including serving on grant and award review committees, leading student service teams for one-day or weekly programs, representing OCE at campus and community events, etc.